maharth07/F.R.I.D.A.Y/README.md

 - "Play <song or video name>" — plays the specified title on YouTube.
 - "Time" or "What is the time" — replies with the current time in India (IST).
 - "Date" or "What is the date" — replies with today's date.
-- "Who is <person>" — reads a short summary from Wikipedia.
 - "Open notepad" — launches Notepad (Windows).
 - "Open calculator" — launches Calculator (Windows).
 - "Tell me a joke" or "Joke" — tells a joke using `pyjokes`.